-The BEng (Hons) Industrial Engineering Level 6 'top up' programme will be delivered on a part time day release basis, the duration of the will normally be one academic year.
+The BEng (Hons) Industrial Engineering Level 6 'top up' programme will be delivered on both a full time and part time day release basis, the duration of the will normally be one academic year.
 The award requires 360 credits of which 240 are from the FdEng Industrial Engineering programme, or qualifications deemed equivalent by the team.

-Students will start the programme at the September entry point.
-Day release taught modules will be delivered over three trimesters.
-Assessment Boards will take place in September.
+Both part time and full time students will start the programme at the September entry point.
+For part time students, taught modules will be delivered over three trimesters on a day release basis.
+For full time students, taught modules will be delivered over two trimesters.